 The Tortoise Project

-There are around 40 species of tortoises living today, native to every continent except Antarctica.
+There are about 40 species of tortoises alive today, native to every continent except Antarctica, and many islands.
 Tortoises are land-living creatures.
-They’re primarily vegetarians.
-And they’ve adapted to a wide range of climates and habitats, from montane forests to equatorial islands to some of the driest deserts in the world.
+And they’ve adapted to a wide range of climates and habitats, from montane forests to equatorial islands to some of the driest and harshest deserts in the world.

-Yet, there are champions who have devoted themselves to protecting tortoises and habitats, individuals who have exerted extreme efforts in the cause.
+Yet, some of us are also trying to help them.
+Among us humans are also saviors and champions who have devoted themselves to protecting tortoises and habitats — individuals who have exerted extreme efforts in the cause.

-This site is dedicated to the lives of tortoises around the world.
-It’s also dedicated to those who are working to save them.
+This site is dedicated to the lives of tortoises around the world, and to the biologists, scientists, and conservationists who have devoted their lives to protecting them.

-I’m currently researching and writing a book that will take readers to the front lines where tortoises are fighting for their lives, from the Galápagos Islands to Aldabra Atoll, from the island of Saint Helena to the Mojave Desert of the American Southwest, and many places in between.
+I’m currently researching and writing a book that will take readers to the front lines where tortoises are fighting for their lives, from the Galápagos Islands to Aldabra Atoll, from the jungle highlands of Southeast Asia to the Mojave Desert of the American Southwest, to Africa and Madagascar, and many places in between.